 The North Shropshire and Ludlow constituencies have never elected Labour MPs – though the party came close in 1997 in North Shropshire (short by 2,195 votes).
 In Ludlow, Labour polled no higher than third place from 1974 until 2017 when the party increased its vote share by 12.0% points and achieved second place.

-In the 2014 European Parliament elections, Labour polled 14.3% of the vote in Shropshire; for the wider West Midlands constituency the party secured 2 of 7 MEPs.
+In the 2019 European Parliament elections, Labour polled 7.2% of the vote in the Shropshire Council area and for the wider West Midlands constituency the party won 1 of 7 MEPs.
+In the 2014 elections, Labour polled 14.3% of the vote in Shropshire (winning 2 of 7 MEPs in the wider West Midlands).
 In previous elections Labour achieved 1 of 6 MEPs in 2009, 2 of 7 in 2004, and 3 of 8 in 1999.
 For the Herefordshire and Shropshire constituency in 1994, Labour won the single-member seat with 36.7% of the vote.

 In the police and crime commissioner (PCC) election in 2016, Labour polled 17.2% of Shropshire votes in the first round (and 21.4% in the wider West Mercia area).
 In the second round, Labour polled 35.4% of Shropshire votes (and 39.7% in West Mercia).
 In 2012, Labour achieved 21.2% in the first round in Shropshire (and 25.7% in West Mercia).